ahce/youch/README.md

 The top-most section displays the Error info, which includes:

 - The Error class constructor name
-- The Error title set using the `options.title` property.
+- The Error title is set using the `options.title` property.
 - And the Error message (highlighted in red).

 See: [How to override the Error info template]()